Ngorongoro Crater and Serengeti Safari

 Ngorongoro Crater Photo Safari full days

 Your day begins in the best possible way as you are woken with a steaming cup of coffee or tea brought to you in bed.
 We depart camp each morning at 06h00, in the dark.
 We will wind our way along the rim and then down the decent road and to the crater floor where we will capture sublimely moody and mysterious images.
-With our lodge having been carefully selected on this Ngorongoro Crater photo safari to allow us quick access into the crater, we will be down at the bottom for sunrise.
+With our camp having been carefully selected on this Ngorongoro Crater photo safari to allow us quick access into the crater, we will be down at the bottom at sunrise.

 ngorongoro crater photo safari - an elephant in flowers

-But wait, there is even more: The word photography is Greek in origin, meaning to paint with light.
+But wait, there is still more: the word photography is Greek in origin, meaning to paint with light.
 It really is all about light and as the saying goes ‘amateurs worry about equipment, professionals worry about money and masters worry about light’.
 The high altitude on this Ngorongoro photo safari combined with the time of year that you will be in the crater, means that there will be swirling mists, thundershowers and moody skies throughout the day.
-This means that photography on this Tanzania photo safari is not restricted to just the golden hours.
+This means that photography on this Ngorongoro photo safari is not restricted to just the golden hours.
 As such we will stay out all day every day, photographing throughout the day and capturing mood filled images with gorgeous diffused light.
 The thundershowers bounce around the crater offering incredible vistas and rainbows, making this the ultimate outdoor studio for any wildlife photographer.

 lion cubs photographed on a ngorongoro crater photo safari

 For 2 full days you will photograph the Ngorongoro Crater, filled with all its incredible creatures and vistas.
 The crater offers forests, flower-dotted-plains and green rolling hills.
-It is ‘God’s garden’ and it offers the best chance of photographing large elephant bull Tuskers and free-ranging black rhino.
+It is God’s garden and it offers the best chance of photographing large elephant bull tuskers and free-ranging black rhino.
 For those of you who love all of Africa’s creatures, the general game on the crater floor is excellent with warthogs and large herds of zebra being the order of the day.
-There are resident lion prides, often with cubs and loads of smaller interesting creatures too, like golden jackals, mongooses and caracals.
+There are resident lion prides, often with cubs, and loads of smaller interesting creatures too, like golden jackals, mongooses and caracals.
 For those of you who enjoy birds, the crater offers incredible birdlife with water birds, eagles and a plethora of others.
-See a gallery of Ngorongoro Crater pictures further down the page.
+See a gallery of Ngorongoro Crater pictures further down this page.

 With full memory cards, you will depart the crater each evening at 6pm, which is the latest that we can stay as there is a strict ‘gate closing time’ for all visitors.
 The scenic drive back up the wall and along the rim to your camp will leave you spellbound at Africa’s exceptional beauty and the incredible bounty of wildlife that you will have experienced each day.